 The Union may, through employees employed by the Employer, solicit employees for membership in the Union and receive Union dues from employees in non-work areas of the Employer's premises, provided such activity is carried out in a manner which does not interfere with the orderly conduct of the Employer's operation.

 Section 31.02.
-Computer Tape
+Computer Information

-The Employer shall, on an accounting period basis, provide the Union, at its national headquarters, with a computer tape containing information as set forth in the Memorandum of Understanding regarding Article 31.
+The Employer shall, on an accounting period basis, provide the Union, at its national headquarters, with information containing as set forth in the Memorandum of Understanding regarding Article 31.